MDheeraj500/UNTHakathon2024/README.md

 # 📊 Teacher & Student Budgeting Tool 🧑‍🏫🎒
+#                                                                               ClearCash
 *Empowering Texas Teachers & Students to Achieve Financial Wellness*

 Welcome to our project developed for **UNTHackathon 2024**!
 We created a tool to simplify financial planning and budgeting for two unique groups: teachers and students.
 From managing retirement contributions to automated expense tracking, this project aims to make financial wellness accessible, insightful, and easy to manage.